 During fiscal 2011, the Company adopted the Twin Disc, Incorporated 2010 Stock Incentive Plan for Non-Employee Directors (the "Directors' Plan"), a plan to grant non-employee directors equity based awards up to 250,000 shares of common stock, and the Twin Disc, Incorporated 2010 Long-Term Incentive Compensation Plan (the "Incentive Plan"), a plan under which officers and key employees may be granted equity based awards up to 650,000 shares of common stock.
-The Directors' Plan may grant options to purchase shares of common stock, at the discretion of the board, to non-employee directors who are elected to reelected to the board, or who continue to serve on the board.
+The Directors' Plan may grant options to purchase shares of common stock, at the discretion of the board, to non-employee directors who are elected or reelected to the board, or who continue to serve on the board.
 Such options carry an exercise price equal to the fair market value of the Company's common stock as of the date of grant, vest immediately, and expire ten years after the date of grant.
 Options granted under the Incentive Plan are determined to be non-qualified or incentive stock options as of the date of grant, and may carry a vesting schedule.
 For options under the Incentive Plan that are intended to qualify as incentive stock options, if the optionee owns more than 10% of the total combined voting power of the Company's stock, the price will not be less than 110% of the grant date fair market value and the options expire five years after the date of grant.
 There were no incentive options granted to a greater than 10% shareholder during the years presented.
-There were no options outstanding under the Directors' Plan and the Incentive Plan as of June 30, 2011.
+There were no options outstanding under the Directors' Plan and the Incentive Plan as of June 30, 2012 and 2011.

-The Company has 26,400 non-qualified stock options outstanding as of June 30, 2011 under the Twin Disc, Incorporated 2004 Stock Incentive Plan for Non-Employee Directors.
-There were no options outstanding under the Twin Disc, Incorporate 2004 Stock Incentive Plan.
-Both of these 2004 plans were terminated during 2010, except options then outstanding will remain so until exercised or until they expire.
+The Company has 21,600 non-qualified stock options outstanding as of June 30, 2012 under the Twin Disc, Incorporated Plan for Non-Employee Directors and Twin Disc, Incorporated 2004 Stock Incentive Plan.
+The 2004 plans were terminated during 2010, except options then outstanding will remain so until exercised or until they expire.

-The Company has 8,200 incentive stock options and 69,000 non-qualified stock options outstanding at June 30, 2011 under the Twin Disc, Incorporated 1998 Incentive Compensation plan and the 1998 Stock Option Plan for Non-employee Directors.
+The Company has 44,000 non-qualified stock options outstanding at June 30, 2012 under the Twin Disc, Incorporated 1998 Incentive Compensation plan and the 1998 Stock Option Plan for Non-employee Directors.
 The 1998 plans were terminated during 2004, except that options then outstanding will remain so until exercised or until they expire.